duskpoet/martlet/article.md

 });
 ```

-I wrote some simple migrations and tested that they work as expected.
+I wrote some simple migrations and tested that they worked as expected.
 Here is an example of a database state validation:
 ```javascript
 const sql = pg(`postgres://postgres:password@localhost:${port}/postgres`);
 const result = await sql`select * from schema_migrations`;